sirdoombox/Overwatch.Net/README.md

 ## Current Features
 * Supports PC, Xbox 1 and Playstation 4 players.
 * Entirely async operation
-* Auto-generated objects - No need to compare strings, just use the statically typed objects.
 * Serializable - No complex data.
 * Region detection - Easily find the correct region for a player.
 * Batch and auto-update users - Save yourself some hassle dealing with updating cached info and just start the timer available as part of the OverwatchPlayerCollection